aurelia/webpack-plugin/README.md

 npm install bundle-loader --save-dev
 ```

-Now, you can prefix the src option with a bundle expression.
+Now, you can enable lazy loading using the parameter `async`.

 ```javascript
 var path = require('path');